Term 1 News - Kauri team

 Bring your own iPad (BYOiPad)

 For help learning how to use the iPad you child will use at school, consider attending one of Stuart Hale’s iEducation Parent Seminars at school.
-Check the Weekly Notice or School Calendar for more information.
+Check the Weekly Notices or School Calendar for more information.

 For additional information, please see the links below: